particle-iot/docs/src/content/scaling/manufacturing/manufacturing-cellular.md

 Particle does not have an example of manufacturing test firmware, given the variety of forms it may take.

-#### For E Series and B Series implementations, an RGB Status LED is connected to the device in some way.
+#### For E-Series and B-Series implementations, an RGB Status LED is connected to the device in some way.

 Particle recommends putting an LED on all baseboards; without one it can be difficult to quickly assess the functionality of the Particle device.
 At the very least, we strongly recommend adding a test header or test points on the board so one can access the RGB LEDs, reset, mode, and USB from a debugging adapter.